 AS WELL as trying to use an Obscurus to expose the wizarding world, in order to spark off an all out war between Muggles and Wizards.

 In other words, going by internal logic, he would be facing execution pretty much by the time he gets back to MACUSA HQ!

 But we already know that he won’t be executed, which means either he got a stay of execution for as-of-yet unexplained reasons, giving him time to escape, or he escaped very soon after being caught.
-The former makes no sense and the latter, again, makes the ending victory seem a bit hollow and forced.
+The former makes little to no sense and the latter, again, makes the ending victory seem a bit hollow and contrived.

 But perhaps worst of all, there are all the ways this ending pretty much wastes and ruins the character of Grindelwald!